Prag8855/aab/content/guides/eid-online-ausweisfunktion.md

 - Registering a vehicle after you [buy it](/guides/buying-used-car-in-germany)
 - [Requesting a replacement](/guides/replacement-meldebescheinigung) of your [registration certificate](/glossary/Meldebescheinigung)

 In Berlin, most services are not digital, or they don't require an eID.
+Most new digital services require an eID.

 If you don't have eID, you must do everything in person.
 It's slower.